 Let’s have a heart-to-heart, business owner to business owner.

-I know how tempting it can be to classify workers as 1099 contractors—it seems easier, cleaner, and yes, a lot cheaper.
+I know how tempting it can be to classify workers as 1099 contractors, it seems easier, cleaner, and yes, a lot cheaper.
+But here’s the problem: misclassifying 1099 workers isn’t just a technical mistake, it’s a legal and leadership issue that can hurt both your team and your business.
 No payroll taxes, no benefits, no strings attached, right?
-But here’s the truth: if someone is working like a full-time employee, treating them like a contractor isn’t just cutting corners—it’s cutting out the foundation of trust and leadership your business needs to grow.
+But if someone is functioning like a full-time employee, treating them like a contractor isn’t just cutting corners, it’s cutting out the foundation of trust and leadership your business needs to grow.

 So, what’s the big deal?